planetfederal/qgis-reports-plugin/docs/source/usage.rst

 .. figure:: img/diagnostics_dialog.png

-The report is saved automatically in your file system, in the ``[your_user_folder]/.qgis2/reports`` folder.
+The report is saved automatically in your file system, in your home folder.
 You can open it with the default text editor by clicking the provided link.

 You can also copy the full report by clicking the :guilabel:`Copy to clipboard` button.